ZainabOrZ/HydraBot-Instructional/README.md

 <h1 align="center"> My HydraBot </h1>

 <h2 align="center"> IMPORTANT </h2>
 PLEASE BE SURE TO READ THIS PAGE BEFORE STARTING TO AVOID ANY ISSUES WITH THE BOT.
-You can also use the youtube video I referenced as a visual aid
+You can also use the youtube video I referenced as a visual aid.
+There are multiple index.js and settings.json files for you to choose from based on your needs.
+Please use those files as a reference when setting up your index.js and settings.json file.

 <h2 align="center"> Introduction </h2>
 This bot was meant to be used as a Twitch chat bot.
 I created this bot using Chris Riot's YouTube video (https://www.youtube.com/watch?v=hoiWxlZ6xHw) and his coding template found here https://github.com/ChrisRiot/simple-twitch-bot I needed the bot to work for multiple users simultaneously but was unable to find anything on the web for a multi-headed bot so I made some adjustments.
 The game I am using the bot for is Ravenfall so the commands in this file were meant for that game.
 You can change the commands to fit your needs.
 You will need a code editor (I recommend Visual Studio Code but it is upto you)